explosivegaming/FactorioSoftmodManager/README.md

 The contary to install, will remove a module or collection and all of the unqiue dependecies (not used by another module).
 This prosscess will remove the locale files of that module and all other files within the module.
 Using -a tag will remove all of the fsm files that are within the scenario and restore the control.lua to the default factorio freeplay one.
 Using -c will not remove any modules but will instead clear the json dir of any downloaded jsons.
 Uninstall does not care about version and will remove which ever module it find by the given name.

 __Options:__
+* -r, --no-recursion: will only uninstall the selected module and not its dependicies
-* -c, --clear-jsons: clears the json dir and does not remove any modules, name does not need to be defined, first param will be used as the dir
+* -c, --clear-jsons: deletes the json dir incase it is present
-* -a, --remove-all: removes all fsm files from the scenario and restores freeplay control.lua, name does not need to be defined, first param will be used as the dir
+* -a, --remove-all: removes all fsm files from the scenario and restores freeplay control.lua
-* -j, --remove-json: this will remove the downloaded json from the json dir when the module is uninstalled
-* -l, --keep-locale: keeps the locale files of a module when the rest of the module is removed

 ## Host
 `fsm host [dir] [options]`